imagej/imagej.github.io/_pages/scripting/matlab.md

 ## Prerequisites

--   Add the {% include list-of-update-sites content='ImageJ-MATLAB' %} update site.
+-   Add the [ImageJ-MATLAB](/list-of-update-sites) update site.
 See [Following an update site](/update-sites/following) for more detail.
     1. You go to `Help > Update...`
     2. Once checking status is done, open `Manage update sites`
     3. Tick `ImageJ-MATLAB` and then `Close` <img src="/media/manageupdatesitesimagejmatlab.png" alt="fig:Manage_update_sites_ImageJ_MATLAB.png" width="550"/>